wix-incubator/wnpm-ci/README.md

 * Ensure that you have a "test" script in your package.json.
 If you have nothing to do in this step, make it `":"`
 * Ensure that you have a "release" script in your package.json, and make this `"wnpm-release"` (the wnpm-release will be coming from this package, which you installed earlier)
-* Add a pom.xml, because currently CI does not work without a pom.xml.
+* For non protobuf modules: Add a pom.xml, because currently CI does not work without a pom.xml.
+(For protobuf modules, it's enough to only have `package.json`.
+Having both `package.json` and `pom.xml` will break!)
 This requirement will be removed in the near future.
 See below for a minimal pom.xml
 * If your package is using dependencies from the Wix NPM repo, it should contain an `.npmrc` file at its root directory with the line `registry=http://npm.dev.wixpress.com/`.